nesi/perf-training/_lessons/python-scatter/01-profiling.md

   - Usually you don't want to change code from external libraries, but you can look at your functions that call that function, by going back along the arrow.
-You might be able to optimise the way your code calls the external function, use a more optimized library, or remove the call entirely.
+You might be able to optimise the way your code calls the external function, use a more optimised library, or remove the call entirely.